an3wworldfool/MapModule/README.md

 ## Map Module
 This is the code we delivered to a client which business revolves around gardening services.
-It solves the problem of doing quick price estimations for a gardening business by creating an area(polygon) in the customer's address.
+It solves the problem of doing quick price estimations for a gardening business by creating a polygon, then it calculates the area and perimeter in the customer's address.
 ![Image of the working code](MapModule1.png)

 The code in mapmodule(front end) was written using old react(16.11.0) and the one in WebAPI(API) was written in .net core 3.